syn990/SYN-OS/SYN-OS/SYN-ISO-PROFILE/airootfs/usr/share/syn-os/docs/synos-conf.md

 | BIOS/legacy | `no` | `mbr-syslinux` |
 | BIOS/legacy | `yes` | `mbr-grub` |

-This matters because `PartitionStrat` used to be a static value with **no connection at all** to actual firmware.
-The shipped config could say `uefi-bootctl` while running on real legacy BIOS hardware, and nothing caught it: `parted` doesn't care what firmware it's run on and will happily write a GPT+ESP layout regardless, and `bootctl install`'s automatic `--graceful` behavior when run inside a chroot (which Stage 1 always does) means the mismatch might not even surface as an error, just an unbootable disk discovered at the next reboot. `PartitionStrat=auto` removes that trap for the common case.
+This matters because `PartitionStrat` used to be a static value with no connection to actual firmware.
+The shipped config could say `uefi-bootctl` while running on real legacy BIOS hardware, and nothing caught it: `parted` doesn't care what firmware it's run on and will happily write a GPT+ESP layout regardless, and `bootctl install`'s automatic `--graceful` behavior inside a chroot (which Stage 1 always is) means the mismatch might not surface as an error at all — just an unbootable disk discovered at the next reboot. `PartitionStrat=auto` removes that trap for the common case.

-If you set `PartitionStrat` explicitly (`uefi-bootctl`, `mbr-syslinux`, or `mbr-grub`), `syn-config.zsh` now cross-checks it against detected firmware and **refuses to proceed on a mismatch**: e.g. `uefi-bootctl` set on a machine that actually booted BIOS/legacy is a hard config-load error, not a silent build-then-fail.
-Set an explicit value only when you have a specific reason to override detection (e.g. testing, or firmware detection being wrong for unusual hardware).
+If you set `PartitionStrat` explicitly (`uefi-bootctl`, `mbr-syslinux`, or `mbr-grub`), `syn-config.zsh` cross-checks it against detected firmware and refuses to proceed on a mismatch: `uefi-bootctl` set on a machine that actually booted BIOS/legacy is a hard config-load error, not a silent build-then-fail.
+Set an explicit value only when you have a specific reason to override detection — testing, or firmware detection being wrong for unusual hardware.

 **Filesystems**: `BootFs` and `RootFs` are descriptive/matching fields (`BootFs` should be `fat32` for `uefi-bootctl`'s ESP, `ext4` for `mbr-grub`'s boot partition; `RootFs` should match `FilesystemStrat`); the actual `mkfs` calls in `syn-disk.zsh`'s `filesystemMain` branch on `FilesystemStrat`, not these two directly. `volumeMain`, also in `syn-disk.zsh`, is what actually formats the boot partition, branching on `PartitionStrat` rather than reading `BootFs`.